Controlled Substance Program for Research

 - Complete and submit Personnel Screening Data Sheets for each user.

-- Submit PI’s most current curriculum vitea (short version) and PI Personnel Screening Data Sheet for each user.
+- Submit PI’s most current curriculum vitea (short version).

 You can submit an individual researcher registration directly with the DEA.
 Once your department’s departmental registration is being processed you will be added and your previous registration will be closed.